Samyukt Kisan Morcha: 2022 state assembly elections

 SKM campaigned against the ruling BJP by organizing public meetings and rallies asking farmers to not vote for BJP.
 SKM had organised the 2020–2021 Indian farmers' protest against the controversial three farm acts which were passed by the BJP-led Union Government in the BJP controlled Parliament of India in September 2020.
 These laws were eventually withdrawn by the Union government.

 On 31 January 2022, the farmer leaders observed "Vishwasghat Diwas" (treachery day) across India after the Union government failed to fulfill promises that were made to the farmers during the withdrawal of agitation against three farm laws.
 SKM leaders have warned that the farm laws may be re-introduced if BJP wins the elections.

-Activities in 2022

-In July 2022, SKM refused to participate in a government committee formed to decide the minimum support price (MSP) for different crops.
-SKM accused the government of including those people in the committee who supported the controversial farm laws which were later withdrawn.

-On 6 August 2022, SKM decided to launch a nationwide campaign against the Indian government's Agnipath scheme for military recruitment.
-It said the scheme will adversely affect farming families whose members serve the armed forces.
-SKM added that it will launch the campaign in association with the United Front of ex-servicemen and different youth organisations.

-In August 2022, a political opposition party Congress extended its support to the protests that SKM has planned and said it will raise the farmers' issues in the Parliament.

-On 18 August 2022, SKM began a three-day protest at Lakhimpur Kheri in Uttar Pradesh to demand the removal of Ajay Mishra, a Minister of State in the Ministry of Home Affairs (MHA), Government of India.
-His son Ashish Mishra was arrested in a case in which a few farmers were killed in Lakhimpur Kheri in October 2021.

-On 25 November 2022, SKM announced to launch the second phase of the farmers’ agitation from 26 November 2022.
-In this phase of the agitation, farmers will focus on the pending demands of the Delhi protest that included the cancelation of FIRs registered against the farmers in Chandigarh, justice for Lakhimpur Kheri victims, and guarantee for minimum support price (MSP).

 Politics

 They see the three farm acts as has unwelcome impositions on farmers, violating the constitution, being anti-farmer, and pro big business.